absurdlylongusername/SuperSecret/README.md

 After cloning the repository, open the solution Visual Studio and publish the SQL project to your SQL database

-- Right click SuperSecretDatabase in Solution Explorer -> Publish
+- Right click `SuperSecretDatabase` in Solution Explorer -> `Publish`
-- Click Edit..
+- Click `Edit..`
 - Select a DB connection, or if none appear go to the Browse tab and select one there
-- Enter database name (This database name must matc the database in your connection string in appsettings.json)
+- Enter database name (This database name must match the database in your connection string in `appsettings.json`)

 This will create the database schema for the application in your SQL Server database connection.